jaydeelew/leet_python311/README.md

 Each file contains the problem number (if provided by the course), the problem definition, my commented solutions (usually), inputs, and expected outputs.
 There are occasions where I had to view the provided solution after taking too long to come up with one on my own.
 In these cases, I understood the solution and commented the code for future reference.
 There are also some examples provided by the tutorial which I likewise included and commented.

 Files are preceded by a 0 if they are not directly a LeetCode problem, but are included as either examples given in the tutorial, or created by me to help improve my understanding of an algorithm.
-The actual LeetCode problems are preceded by their problem number.
+The actual LeetCode problems are preceded by their problem number (or no number if I have not yet modified the file name).